clobrano/raffaello/README.md

 		error=> red		WRONG
 		error =>red		WRONG
 		error=>red		OK
-	2. if a pattern contains spaces, they must be defined using "\s" symbol(1), for example: could not=>red_bold		WRONG could\snot=>red_bold	OK
+	2. if a pattern contains spaces, they must be defined using "\s" symbol, for example: could not=>red_bold		WRONG could\snot=>red_bold	OK

-# Notes

-(1) so far.